arc-eng/cli-demo/conversation/README.md

    • 🗺️ step-by-step-plan
    • 🎨 style-guidelines

-  Each demo showcases different features and capabilities of PR Pilot, helping you understand how to leverage the tool in various scenarios.
+  Each demo showcases different features and capabilities of Arcane Engine, helping you understand how to leverage the tool in various scenarios.

 You:
 Chat history saved to chat.json